mandissingh/Neighbourhood_map/README.md

 # Neighbourhood_map

-It is a single screen application featuring a google map of neighborhood cinemas.
+This is single screen application showing nearby cinemas using google maps.
-Additional functionality to this map includes highlighted locations and third-party data about those locations.
+Aditionally it shows their address after clicking on name or their map marker.

 ## Technical Specification